luckyfrappe/efficio/README.md

 #### User Story 3: Explore Services

-**As potential B2B client**, I want to see what services Fastlane offers, so I can check if it fits our needs.
+As potential B2B client, I want to see what services Fastlane offers, so I can check if it fits our needs.

 **Acceptance Criteria**
 - A section that lists main services